srybakov/restaurant-api/README.md

  - user2/user2 [USER]
  - user3/user3 [USER]

-The only 'user3' have remained vote.
+The only 'user2' and 'user3' have remained vote.
 All other users voted by default.
 If you additionaly want to test vote system please create additional users for that.

 ####Restaurants
   - Dublis